18th Century Ice Cream

-To most people today, the words "ice storm" bring to mind slippery roads, snapped tree limbs, and broken power lines.
-But in the 18th century, George Washington had a warm place in his heart for the coldest days of the year.
-He used that time to harvest a more unusual crop: ice.
+To most people today, the words "ice storm" brings to mind slippery roads, snapped tree limbs, and broken power lines.
+But in the 18th century, the coldest days were used to harvest an unusual crop: ice.

-Washington was thinking ahead to the summer, and had his enslaved workers collect ice from the Potomac River which enabled him and his family to eat fresh meats and enjoy cold drinks long after the arrival of spring.
+Washington was thinking ahead to the summer and had enslaved workers collect ice from the Potomac River each winter.
+This enabled him and his family to eat fresh meats and enjoy cold drinks long after the arrival of spring.
 Washington's diaries and letters are filled with references to ice and the special structure he built to safeguard the valuable commodity as temperatures began to soar.
-In February 1794, he wrote to one of his farm managers that the demand for ice in the summer months was "inconceivably great," and all efforts should be made to fill the icehouse during this "last spell of freezing weather."
+In February 1794, he wrote to one of his farm managers that the demand for ice in the summer months was "inconceivably great," and all efforts should be made to fill the ice house during this "last spell of freezing weather."

-Washington's first effort at an ice-house involved the collection of snow, which failed miserably, as it did not last to the beginning of summer.
-So he wrote to friends asking for their advice on the construction of a first-class icehouse.
+Washington's first effort at an ice house involved the collection of snow, which failed miserably, as it did not last to the beginning of summer.
+So he wrote to friends asking for their advice on the construction of a first-class ice house.
 Washington's design called for a dry well dug into the hillside, encased within an outer wall constructed of wood planks.
-Between the well and the wall he installed a three-to-four inch layer of straw, which served as insulation and maintained the ice from melting.
-Another method of keeping the ice from melting was covering it in saw dust.
-Washington arched the top of the ice house and used dirt and sod to provide further insulation.
-Inside, a ten-foot long ladder enabled workers to retrieve ice from the well.
+Between the well and the wall, Washington had installed a three-to-four inch layer of straw, which served as insulation and maintained the ice from melting.
+Another method of keeping the ice from melting was covering it in sawdust.
+Washington had the top of the ice house arched so dirt and sod could provide further insulation.
+Inside, a ten-foot-long ladder enabled enslaved workers to retrieve ice from the well.